mgrosser3/nvim/README.md

 > You can also set the environment variable `XDG_CONFIG_HOME` to specify the storage location
 > for your configuration (`$XDG_CONFIG_HOME/nvim`).
 >
-> I personally prefer a config folder in my home direcotry on Windows
+> I personally prefer a config folder in my home directory on Windows
 > (`XDG_CONFIG_HOME = $env:USERPROFILE\.config`).
 Because I don't like looking for things in
-> the hidden Windows AppData folder.
-I would like to have a similar experiance as on Linux.
+> Windows' AppData folder.
+I would like to have a similar experience as on Linux.

 ## Requires